fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 Roofline Analysis Example
 --------------------------

-The following example reproduces the basic roofline ingredients: FLOPs, memory access, and arithmetic intensity for one training step.
+The following example counts FLOPs, memory access, and arithmetic intensity for one training step.
+Remove ``backward()`` for inference.
-If you only care about inference roofline, remove the ``backward()`` call.

 .. code-block:: python